ku-sldg/am-cakeml/tests/README.md

 ## INSPECTA Micro-example

-First, set the `DEMO_ROOT` environment variable to point to a common source directory that contains both the am-cakeml repository (this repo) and the INSPECTA-models repo (https://github.com/loonwerks/INSPECTA-models).
+First, set the `DEMO_ROOT` environment variable to point to a common directory that contains cloned sources of both the am-cakeml repository (this repo) and the INSPECTA-models repo (https://github.com/loonwerks/INSPECTA-models).

 Then run:
 &nbsp;&nbsp;&nbsp;&nbsp;`make ci_build`,